am2512/baxter_final_project/README.md

 **4. Move to AR tag and prepare to grip:**

 This is done using the pose and orientation data that the AR tag provides.
 We used the Inverse Kinematics Solver Service to obtain the joint angles for a given pose and orientation.
-The service definitions can be found in this [motionControl.py](https://github.com/am2512/baxter_final_project/blob/master/scripts/motionControl.py) node.
+The service definitions that carry out these functions can be found in this [motionControl.py](https://github.com/am2512/baxter_final_project/blob/master/scripts/motionControl.py) node.

 The AR tag data at this time is copied and saved so that it can be used later to return to the bottle.